256 Total complaints

 Crash: No Fire: No Unknown

-Oct 2024 ELECTRICAL SYSTEM,ENGINE While driving the car at approximately 40 mphs the car suddenly jolted and stopped moving.
+Oct 2024 ELECTRICAL SYSTEM While driving the car at approximately 40 mphs the car suddenly jolted and stopped moving.
 Luckily no one was behind and I pulled over also noticing check engine light came on.
 I immediately called Toyota and was able to drive it to them.
 I spent $140 diagnosis fees for them to say it was ignition coil B. After replacing the coil the light and same problems continued.
 We took the car to another mechanic, spent $600 diagnosis fees to find out it is the ECM.
 We then contacted the Toyota dealer asking about previous recalls that were on the ECM for 2018 Toyota Highlanders which is our car.
 They stated our car based off the VIN has no recalls.
 How could this recall be for 2018 Toyota Highlanders but not for our 2018 Toyota Highlander with the same issues?
 Our car only has 80,000 miles.

 Incident: Aug 2024